-The main contributions of this paper are as follows: 1) a novel concept, formalization and method to compute prominent discords and extract the most prominent ones, 2) its application to climate-related data to detect and evaluate the relevance and insights of such discords from a climate point of view, 3) the implementation and comparison with an approximate method and proposal of a hybrid one, to compute the prominent discord applied to large scale climate data.
+The main contributions of this paper are: 1) the novel concept, formalization and method to compute prominent discords and extract the most prominent ones applied to large-scale time series, 2) its application to climate-related data to detect and evaluate the relevance and insights of such discords from a climate point of view.

-The paper is organized as follows: section 2 gives a background and related work in the field, section 3 presents our conceptual and methodological contributions, section 4 its evaluation before, section 5 a comparative study with an approximation approach, and we conclude in section 6.
+The paper is organized as follows: section 2 gives a background and related work in the field, section 3 presents our conceptual and methodological contributions, and section 4 its evaluation before concluding in section 5.